Cocoa butter: Uses

 Cocoa butter is a major ingredient in practically all types of chocolates, especially white, milk, and couverture chocolate.
 This application continues to dominate the consumption of cocoa butter.

 Pharmaceutical companies use cocoa butter extensively.
 As a nontoxic solid at room temperature that melts at body temperature, it is considered an ideal base for medicinal suppositories.

 Personal care

 For a fat melting around body temperature, cocoa has good stability.
 This quality, coupled with natural antioxidants, prevents rancidity – giving it a storage life of two to five years.
-The velvety texture, pleasant fragrance and emollient properties of cocoa butter have made it a popular ingredient in products for the skin, such as soaps and lotions.
+Cocoa butter is popular for its velvety texture, pleasant fragrance and emollient properties; it is a popular ingredient in products for the skin, such as soaps and lotions.

 History

+The use of cocoa has its origins with the Aztecs and the ancient Mayans.

 Cocoa butter was first made by boiling cocoa mass with water and skimming off the fat floating over it.
-In the 18th century, the first hydraulic presses were used to press cocoa butter and the (more effective) Van Houten press began to be employed in the second half of the 19th century.
+In the 18th century, the first hydraulic presses were used to press cocoa butter, and the (more effective) Van Houten press began to be employed in the second half of the 19th century.
 A by-product of chocolate factories, cocoa butter was mainly used for cosmetic and pharmaceutical preparations until the late 19th century.
 It eventually became a common chocolate ingredient with the rise of chocolate in confectionery.